DioryMe/diory-browser-electron/docs/app-packages.md

 We use electron-builder package to package our app.
 Everything is currently done with the default settings (including default icons).

 Steps:
+1. Setup AWS CLI with an account that can assume required role
 1. Setup Apple Developer ID Application and Installer certificates (one-time only)
   1. Download them from https://developer.apple.com/account/resources/certificates/list
   1. Save them to Keychain called "login" by double clicking them after download